ismccarthy/StockValuation/Readme.txt

-A discounted cash flow valuation of stock price and the Black & Scholes valuation of option prices.
+A discounted cash flow valuation of stock prices and the Black & Scholes valuation of option prices.

 Created in Python, typically I’d do something like this Excel.